 Clinicians appear to find it helpful and intuitive to use patients’ requests for more help as the basis for selecting priorities for discussion for the remainder of the meeting.
 This may be superior to the somewhat complex criteria outlined in the original manual.
 Therefore, explicit requests for more help should guide the selection of priorities in future implementations of DIALOG+.
 However, this should not be automatic or implicit.
 During the review, clinicians should note the topics with which patients have requested more help, suggesting that it might be helpful to discuss these in more depth, but giving the patient the opportunity to negotiate this, e.g. “We can see that you wanted more help with job situation, accommodation and medication.
 Shall we agree to talk about these three today, or would you like to cover any of the other topics?”
 The final three topics for discussion should be verbalised nonetheless – e.g. “Okay, let’s go with job situation, accommodation and medication, in that order” – and the patient should be invited to view the corresponding three domains that become highlighted on the screen following selection.

 Clinicians may find it helpful to take notes during the meeting; however, the text box provided as part of Step 4 was intended for the documentation of action items only.
-Use of this text box for routine documentation was distracting and appeared to impact negatively on the TR.
+Use of this text box for routine documentation was distracting and appeared to impact negatively on the therapeutic relationship.
 Yet, it is understandable that clinicians would want to use the technology available to them to take notes, rather than tending separately to a physical notepad.
 That being said, it was noted that clinicians did not make notes in the control group.

 Although DIALOG+ could go further in supporting the clinician to carry out aspects of their day-to-day jobs, it is beyond the scope of DIALOG+ to do this, and any such attempts might dilute the active ingredient(s) of the DIALOG+ intervention.
 One solution might be to revise the DIALOG software so that the text box is not available until Steps 1, 2 and 3 have been explicitly completed.
 This warrants further consideration.